-Award of credit for this category requires the property to include or be adjacent to a portion of the county's designated wildlife habitat network, or be identified as an urban natural area by the State's priority habitat and species project.
-In this case, neither recognized wildlife coverage is identified on or near the property.
-Credit for this category cannot be recommended.
+Award of credit for this category requires the property to include or be adjacent to a portion of the county's designated wildlife habitat network or be identified as an urban natural area by the State's priority habitat and species project.
+The county's recognized wildlife habitat network is identified to be near the northern property line however, the property is not eligible to participate in PBRS (see note on page 1) and credit for this category is not recommended.